LeadWoods0902/DandD_Nightmare_Plague/The Nightmare Plague/Quests/Paperchase.md

 	- Express Access (Yes/ No)
 		- Applicable exclusively to accounts with deposited value in excess of 1,000,000K
 	- Creation Fee Summary
-		- To be completed by the bank
+		- To be completed by the bank in conjuction with
 	- Signature & Date